umob-app/whim-ios-core/Sources/WhimCore/Documentation.docc/UI.md

 ### WhimSceneStore

-Store has the same idea as Service from the [FeedbackSystem.md](FeedbackSystem.md) document.
+Store has the same idea as Service from the <doc:Architecture> document.
 ```swift
 protocol WhimSceneStore: AnyObject {
   associatedtype State